Ninikay/AirBnB_clone/README.md

 For this task a basic console was created using the Cmd Python module, to manage the objects of the whole project, being able to implement the methods create, show, update, all, and destroy to the existing classes and subclasses.

+## Environment
+This project is interpreted/tested on Ubuntu 14.04 LTS using python3 (version 3.4.3)

 ## Functionalities of this command interpreter:

 * Create a new object (ex: a new User or a new Place)